freemocap/2025-nsf-pose/docs/notes/proposal-outline.md

 2. Does the proposal clearly describe the **long-term vision** for the OSE, including **potential partnerships and sustainability**?

-3. Does the proposal provide convincing evidence that a substantial user base exists, or could be built, for the open-source product that will be the subjectof the OSE?
+3. Does the proposal provide convincing evidence that a **substantial user base exists**, or could be built, for the open-source product that will be the subjectof the OSE?

 4. Does the proposal justify the OSE within the current technological landscape and present a strong case that an OSE is the best approach for generating impact?